 The company does not believe in cutting corners in order to look ‘cheap and competitive’.
 When you are out there in the hills and mountains, sometimes experiencing harsh conditions, it is our belief that you need to be comfortable, well fed and looked after by people who really care.

 We are aware that we have a responsibility to each place we visit and that our trips have an impact on the people, their local community and the environment.
-We always use experience sirdar (lead Guides) who works in conjunction with local staff.
-We provide the technical and safety expertise and the local people provide the local knowledge.
+We always have an experienced sirdar (lead Guides) who works in conjunction with local staff in order to ensure that we have the best interest of the clients as well as the region at all times.
+We provide unmatched technical and safety expertise and the local staff provide invaluable intimate knowledge of the area.
 We learn from each other and regularly provide technical training.
-We organize expeditions and treks to have minimal impact on the environment - we operate on small groups, discourage the use of wood for fuel, avoid polluting water, remove all litter and where possible and practical human waste.
-We buy many items from the local community, provided the quality is of an acceptable level, for example food, snacks and base camp equipment.
+Our treks and expeditions are designed to have minimal impact on the environment - we operate in small groups, discourage the use of wood for fuel, avoid polluting water, remove all litter and where possible and practical human waste.
+We support the local economy as much as possible while making sure that the quality of service is not compromised.

-All Himalaya Guides Nepal cooks are well trained and very experienced at preparing both Western and Eastern dishes.
-People are amazed at the standard and variety of the cooking on trek and are often heard to say that it is better food than they get at home.
+All Himalayan Guides Nepal cooks are well trained and very experienced at preparing both Western and local cuisine.
+People are often amazed at the standard and variety of the food on treks.
 Health and hygiene are also a major priority.
-The last thing that you want is an upset stomach spoiling your holiday.
+We ensure that you are well-fed and ready to face the challenges ahead and achieve your personal goals in the mountains.

 The hotels that we use have long been favorites with tourists in Nepal.
-Our long-standing involvement with these hotels means that we receive priority treatment with bookings and service.
+Our long-standing involvement with these hotels means that we receive priority treatment with bookings and services.

 All of our guest relations’ officers speak fluent English as well as a few other languages.
 They are always ready to help you sort out a problem or answer an inquiry.

-All our tent age has been carefully selected to not only protect you from the weather but also to accommodate you in comfort.
+All our tents are carefully inspected by our staff in the pre and post season.
+They are selected based on your requirements for the trip you are undertaking, not only to protect you from the weather but also to accommodate you in comfort.
 Sherpas and porters are all provided with the necessary gear that they need to stay warm and dry when at high altitude.

 Himalayan Guides Nepal is your unbiased expert in helping you find the perfect adventure.
-We make it easy for you to find all adventure trip options "under one roof", so you only have to make one call to explore the Himalaya of options.
-We help you navigate through hundred of trips to find the one that best matches your desired budget, timing, destination and activity level.
+We make it easy for you to find all adventure trip options "under one roof", so you only have to make one call to explore your Himalayan options.
+We help you navigate through countless trips to find the one that best matches your desired budget, timing, destination and activity level.
 And, if we cannot find the perfect preset package, we will help you customize one.

 This varies with each trip of course.
 In the mountains we measure hikes in hours, rather than miles.
 On most treks, we hike 4–7 hours per day, with a lunch break of 1–2 hours in the middle.
 We encourage you to walk at your own pace.
 There is no need to rush or "stay up" with others during the daily hikes.
 There will always be a guide at the back of the group to make sure that you arrive safely to camp.
 We know that much of the fun of trekking is maintaining a pace which will allow you to fully enjoy your surroundings.